padrino/padrino-framework/posts/padrino-0-9-29-stability-compatibility-and-bug-fix-release.md

 Adding this to the top of your `app.rb` will enable sessions in all applications within the project and use a secret session key to persist the session properly across all these apps.
-Make sure to run the ‘rake secret’ command and put the session key into the `:session_secret` setting.
+Make sure to run the 'rake secret' command and put the session key into the `:session_secret` setting.
 Not doing this can create session related issues in your project.